digital-blueprint/toolkit/README.md

 ## Overview

-This repository uses [yarn 1.x](https://classic.yarnpkg.com) workspaces to link multiple separate packages together and to hoist all shared dependencies to the top level node_modules.
+This repository uses workspaces to link multiple separate packages together and to hoist all shared dependencies to the top level node_modules.

-In addition, we use [lerna](https://lerna.js.org/) for running commands for all contained packages (until we switch to yarn 2.x which should support this directly).
+In addition, we use [lerna](https://lerna.js.org/) for running commands for all contained packages.

 ## Setup

 ```
-yarn install
+npm install
 ```

-`cd packges/some-package` and continue development with `yarn run watch` etc.
+`cd packges/some-package` and continue development with `npm run watch` etc.

 ## Other commands

-* `yarn run test` -  Run test for all packages
+* `npm run test` -  Run test for all packages
-* `yarn run clean` - Removes all `node_modules` directories.
+* `npm run clean` - Removes all `node_modules` directories.

 ## Publishing packages to npmjs.com